 Elizabeth Ann Johnson Murphree | Barnes & Noble® (barnesandnoble.com)

 Authors Books at Amazon.com and Barns&Nobel.com

-Born in Alabama to a Native American (Chickasaw) father and an emotionally absent mother since birth, raised by a father, a Native American great-grandmother, and an African American woman who were all grand storytellers.
+Born in Alabama to a Native American (Chickasaw) father and an emotionally absent mother, raised by a father, a Native American great-grandmother, and an African American woman who were all grand storytellers.

-Nonetheless, the desire to write buried itself deep within; the dream wilted but did not die.
-It laid dormant, gaining experiences.
-These experiences became short stories and poetry, began painting as a child and later as an adult, and then lay dormant for years.
-She writes of life experiences in her poetry, questioning everything from Mother Nature to God…the poetry is raw, sometimes dark, and may not be understood by all.
+Her poetry is raw, sometimes dark, and may not be understood by all.
 Yet, it comes from deep within and reads of truth within her soul.
-The harshness that shrouded her life would cause her to withdraw from most of the world except her immediate family; it fills the pages with heartache, abuse, and the denial of a mother, all frankly portrayed.
+The harshness that shrouded her life would cause her to withdraw from most of the world accept immediate family; it fills the pages with heartache, abuse, and the denial of a mother, all frankly portrayed.

-Today, she enjoys her children, grand and great-grandchildren, and four-legged companion Dixie, lives in Southern Wisconsin, far from her southern roots, and continues to write and paint daily.
+Today, she enjoys her children, grandchildren, four-legged companion Dixie, lives in Southern Wisconsin, far from her southern roots, and continues to write and paint almost daily.